imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/companions/overview.md

 ## Who is eligible to receive Microsoft 365 companion apps?

-Microsoft 365 companion apps is available to users who have an existing installation of Microsoft 365 desktop apps, are part of the [Microsoft 365 Insider Program for Business](../insider/overview.md)(Beta Channel) and are running Windows 11.
+Microsoft 365 companion apps are available to users who:
+- Have Microsoft 365 desktop apps installed
+- Are part of the [Microsoft 365 Insider Program for Business](../insider/overview.md) (Beta Channel)
+- Are running Windows 11

-For a full list of Office 365 and Microsoft 365 plans, see [Product IDs that are supported by the Office Deployment Tool for Click-to-Run](/office365/troubleshoot/installation/product-ids-supported-office-deployment-click-to-run).
+For a full list of Office 365 and Microsoft 365 plans, see [Product IDs supported by the Office Deployment Tool for Click-to-Run](/office365/troubleshoot/installation/product-ids-supported-office-deployment-click-to-run).

 > [!NOTE]
-> People app requires the user to have an eligible Teams SKU.
-If the user is not eligible for a Teams SKU, the app will display the following error:
+> The People app requires the user to have access to a Microsoft 365 plan that includes Teams.
+If the user's plan doesn't include Teams, the app displays the following error:
 > `<Insert License Error XX>`

-## How will these apps be made available to the user?
+## When these apps available to the user?

-MMicrosoft 365 companion apps will be deployed to eligible users starting in March.
+Microsoft 365 companion apps are deploying to eligible users starting in March.

 ### How to opt out